fellipecaetano/Redux.swift/README.md

 4. Select the `ReduxCounterExample` target in the target selection dropdown near the Stop button
 5. Build and run the application

+## Testing

+The `Example` directory contains a project holding the tests for Redux.swift.
+To run them:

+1. Clone the repository
+2. Enter the `Example` directory
+3. Open the `Redux.swift.xcworkspace` file in Xcode 7.3
+4. Select the `Redux.swift-Example` target in the target selection dropdown near the Stop button
+5. Press `⌘U` or click `Test` from the `Product` menu

 ## Installation

 Redux.swift is available through [CocoaPods](http://cocoapods.org).
 To install